rcprcp/Monitor/README.md

 This program needs a configuration file.
 The configuration file's location is controlled by the MONITOR_PROPERTIES environment variable.
 The configuration file can have any name.

-The format of the configuration file is "key=value", as it is parsed and turned into a Java Properties object.
+The format of the configuration file is "key=value"; it is parsed into a Java Properties object.

 The file currently supports:

 |key|value|description|
 |---|---|---|
-whereAmI|true or false|instrument each routine with a "got here" entry.
+includeList|String| list of comma separated regexes to select classes to instrument. whereAmI|true or false|instrument each routine with a "got here" entry.

+### **includeList example:**
+includeList=com/cottagecoders/victim/Vi.\*,com/streamsets.\*

+. is any character, * for 0 to any number of characters.

 ## **Installation and Use:**
 * create a monitor.properties file: `echo "whereAmI=true" >~/monitor.properties` - or false depending on the level of trace desired